Background pattern

 Warnings and Precautions

-• recent surgery (including dental surgery).
+• you have recently had surgery (including dental surgery).

 • if you have liver or kidney disease.